JohnNewman1/CV/README.md

 #### Problem Solving

 Problem Solving has been a huge part of my success as it has been essential in the fast pace industry i have worked in.
 Managing a Restaurant comes with daily problems that are unexpected and unpredictable.
-The reason i have been successful in this industry is due to being able to think quickly on my feet without panicing, wether it be dealing with a upset customer, POS systems breaking down or food deliveries not being delivered on the busiest weekend of the year.
+The reason i have been successful in this industry is due to being able to think quickly on my feet without panicking, wether it be dealing with a upset customer, POS system breaking down or food deliveries not being delivered on the busiest weekend of the year.
 I believe this will be a key skill in my role as a developer as problem solving is the name of the game.

 - Primary point of contact for conflict resolution via phone, e-mail and in person
 - Critical thinking in highly stressful situations